 Lauren Kuby, in her second term as a City of Tempe council member, is a champion of campaign finance reform.
 She spearheaded a dark money disclosure amendment to the City’s charter, garnering 91.44% support from the voters.
 For her efforts exposing the corruptive influence of money in politics, Lauren was featured in the inaugural episode of the MSNBC docuseries, "American Swamp."

 Christopher Mathis is a lawyer in private practice and formerly served as director of policy and communications for the Healthcare Markets and Regulation Lab at Harvard Medical School and as a health care legislative assistant in the United States Senate.
 He is a Professor of Practice at the James E. Rogers College of Law at the University of Arizona where he focuses on health law and policy.
 Mr. Mathis earned his undergraduate and law degrees from the University of Illinois, his Master in Public Administration from the Harvard Kennedy School and his Master of Public Health from the Harvard School of Public Health.

 Alison Porter was a founder of Save Our Schools which defeated a state law diverting money from Arizona public schools to vouchers.
 Using grassroots organizing, Save Our Schools successfully referred a referendum to the voters and passed the repeal.
 This victory helped inspire Arizona teachers to speak out and create the Red for Ed movement.
-She is co-founder of Neighbors Forward AZ, organized to empower people to unite, engage in civil and volunteer activities, and link with businesses to the community health of the community.
+She is co-founder of Neighbors Forward AZ, organized to empower people to unite, engage in civil and volunteer activities, and link with businesses to improve the health of the community

 Roberta Voss was educated at Creighton University School of Law in Omaha, NE graduating with a Juris Doctor (1994).
 She opened the Law Office of Roberta L. Voss in 1994.
 Roberta has been very active in her community in the past 35 years including: membership in Charter 100; service on the Judicial Performance Review Commission; the Arizona State Library, Archives and Public Records Board; Arizona Homeland Security Council; and, was elected to serve in the Arizona House of Representatives between 1997 and 2003.